cenmir/MatKit/tests/README.md

-# MatKit Tests
+# MechanicsKit Tests

-This directory contains automated tests for the MatKit library.
+This directory contains automated tests for the MechanicsKit library.

 ## Running Tests